Smoothing it all out: How to speak English fluently

 If you haven’t traveled already, using your English studies as a reason to do so.
 A good English class in your home country is great, but an extended trip abroad—plus taking an English study programme while you’re there—to the United Kingdom, Ireland, the United States, Canada, Australia, New Zealand, or South Africa is invaluable.
 That will get you in the right environment to both hear spoken English and speak a lot to those you encounter there.
 A lot of students get scared but there is no substitute for communicating with English speakers on their own soil.
 That and you get a great adventure out of it too!

-With all of these ideas in mind, take a look at the programmes The Language Gallery offer students looking to improve their speaking skills at their various British and Canadian locations.
-Speaking skills classes, one-to-one courses, plus speaking practice in TOEFL/IELTS exam preparation classes, and IELTS Exam preparation electives are available across our school locations for students to help with their fluency needs.
+With all of these ideas in mind, take a look at the programmes TLG offers for students looking to be able to speak fluently in English.
+SPEAKING SKILLS CLASSES, ONE-TO-ONE COURSES, plus speaking practice in TOEFL/IELTS exam preparation classes, and IELTS EXAM PREPARATION ELECTIVES are available across our school locations for students to help with their fluency needs.